I have a younger sister. A dongsaeng by birth.

 I want to ask her “What’s wrong?
 Don’t you like kdramas anymore?” but Unnis don’t do that.
-That would make it seem like we value our dongsaeng’s opinion.
+That would make it look like we value our dongsaeng’s opinion.
 Which WE DO NOT.

 We are the Unni.
 Our word is law.

 Ask your dongsaengs once, and they will start to think that their opinions matter.
-And before you know it, they’ll be saying unforgivable things like “Mo is ugly”.
+Then before you know it, they’ll be saying unforgivable things like “Mo is ugly”.

 So I didn’t ask her.